Incident Response

 • Evidence Handling Record

-We also integrate our IR process into our broader governance and risk framework.
-High-impact incidents are escalated and linked to relevant risk entries in our Enterprise Risk Register, ensuring that incident trends inform strategic decisions.
+A broader governance and risk framework should also be integrated into your IR process.
+High impact incidents are escalated and linked to relevant risk entries in your Enterprise Risk Register, ensuring that incident trends inform strategic decisions.

 Automation and Intelligence

-Where possible, we use automation to reduce detection and response time.
+Where possible, use automation to reduce detection and response time.
+This is where SOAR comes in.
 Alerts from SIEM, EDR, XDR and other security platforms are automatically correlated and triaged using pre-defined rules.
-Incidents that require human analysis are prioritised based on severity and business impact.
+Incidents requiring human analysis are prioritised based on severity and business impact.

 Building Resilience

-Incident response is not just about cleaning up after an attack — it’s about building a culture of preparedness.
-We run regular tabletop exercises, red team simulations, and cross-departmental workshops to test our playbooks and improve coordination under pressure.
+Incident response isn’t just about cleaning up after an attack – it’s about building a culture of preparedness.
+Regular tabletop exercises, red team simulations and cross-departmental workshops help you test your playbooks and improve coordination under pressure.

 Ready When It Matters Most

-Cyber incidents are not a matter of “if” — but “when”.
-That’s why we treat Incident Response as a core capability, not a reactive measure.
-Through disciplined planning, structured execution, and continuous improvement, we ensure that when incidents occur, our team is ready — and so is our business.
+Cyber incidents are not a matter of ‘if’ – they are a matter of ‘when’.
+That’s why incident response is a core capability, not a reactive measure.
+Through disciplined planning, structured execution and continuous improvement, you can ensure that when incidents do occur, your team is ready – and so is your business.